Anston: North Anston

 It is also home to the limestone gorge of Anston Stones Wood, a Site of Special Scientific Interest.
 Anston stones wood stretches across the border of South Yorkshire and Nottinghamshire.
 The wood is believed to be part of a medieval smuggling route.
 Evidence of this has been found in the valley an example of this is Dead Man's Cave at Anston Gorge, a large cave carved out of the limestone used for hiding goods.
 An 1867 excavation of Dead Man's Cave pointed to Palaeolithic occupation, through the discovery of flint tools and a reindeer toe bone.

 Public transport

-North Anston is on main Rother Valley South bus routes to Dinnington, Worksop and Sheffield with Links to Rotherham too.
-Stagecoach East Midlands (Stagecoach Bassetlaw) 19A & 19 covers services to Rotherham (Main Rotherham service), Worksop and Dinnington.
+North Anston is on main Rother Valley South bus routes to Dinnington, Worksop and Sheffield with links to Rotherham too.
+Stagecoach East Midlands (Stagecoach Bassetlaw) 19 and 19A provide services to Rotherham (Main Rotherham service), Worksop and Dinnington.
 First South Yorkshire covers Rotherham, Meadowhall, and Sheffield.
-The nearest railway station from North and South Anston is Kiveton Park and Kiveton Bridge, X5 (First South Yorkshire) provide a link between Anston and the railway station.
+The nearest railway station from North and South Anston is Kiveton Park and Kiveton Bridge.
+First South Yorkshire's X5 service provides a link between Anston and the railway station.